misolarcasero.com

 Everything will be explained clearly and the different configurations in which each system can be built.

-Solar water heater parts and their functions
+Parts of the solar water heater and their functions

-Home solar water heater in thermosyphon mode
+Homemade solar water heater in thermosiphon mode

 I'm not saying it's bad.
-It can be as respectable as buying a seat panda now.
+It can be as respectable as buying a Seat Panda now.

 The advantages are that it does not depend on electricity, because the water or fluid circulates by itself as if by magic, and it is cheap to build and maintain.